-The volunteer spirit in Pittsburgh around the holidays is beautiful to behold—volunteer positions to help set up, serve, and clean the holiday meal at area missions and shelters on Thanksgiving Day actually fill up by early October.
-But if you want to give back, there are many more ways in which you can help out if you're in the Pittsburgh area from November through January.
+The volunteer spirit in Pittsburgh around the holidays is beautiful to behold and volunteer positions to help set up and serve holiday meals at area missions and shelters on Thanksgiving Day usually fill up by early October.
+However, there are tons of other ways to give back should you be in the Pittsburgh area for the holiday season.

 Only have an hour or two to volunteer?
 The Salvation Army of Western Pennsylvania is constantly in need of bell ringers to stand outside local merchants and ring the bell for donations to help the needy.
 The Salvation Army raises most of its money through Red Kettle campaigns, and your help could go a long way toward making the holiday season a little brighter for thousands of families in your area.

 Formerly known as the Angel Tree program, the Salvation Army of Western Pennsylvania's Treasures for Children program provides toys for more than 65,000 children, and 25,000 of them are in Allegheny County.